ubco-W2022T1-cosc301/project-group19/final_report_group19.md

 Figure 4 plots school districts with population below 25,000 and their respective average estimated completion rates.
 The average estimated completion rate for population group 4 is 72.35%, the lowest of all four population groups.
 The completion rates in this population group range from 52%-87%.
 It is interesting to note that the two lowest completion rates of all school districts, 52% and 58% also have the smallest population sizes, Nisga'a and Stikine, respectively.

+To expand on my analysis, I am looking more in depth at the school districts with the lowest completion rates, those under 70%.
+I would like to see if there is any commonality between them in regards to population size.

+![Figure 2](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig2.jpeg)

+As seen in Figure 2, there are seven school districts with an estimated completion rate below 70%.
+It is interesting to note that all of these school districts have a population lower than 25,000 and the three lowest completion rates (52%, 58%, and 63%) also have the three lowest population sizes, all under 5,000 people (Nisga'a, Stikine, and Vancouver Island West).

 By comparing all four of these figures, it is clear that there exists a positive relationship between population size of the school district and its completion rate.
 On average, the higher the population, the better chance to have higher completion rates and vice versa.

-![Figure 2](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig2.jpeg)

 ## Question 3: